Nuggets vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Additional Heat Insights & Trends

-- Miami has gone 6-4 over its past 10 games, with a 6-4 record against the spread during that span.
+- Miami has gone 5-5 over its past 10 contests, with a 5-5 record against the spread during that span.

-- Five of the Heat's past 10 games have hit the over.
+- In their past 10 contests, the Heat have hit the over four times.

 Nuggets vs. Heat Betting Splits